-With the amount of planning a couple has to do, it’s not uncommon to feel overwhelmed and have no idea where to start.
-Once you have your venue booked and the date of your wedding, you can begin booking all of your other vendors.
-Pre-Covid, we would have recommended booking your wedding vendors nine to twelve months out.
-Now, we recommend that you start booking vendors twelve to eighteen months out—calendars fill up quickly and you don’t want to miss out on your dream florist!
+With the amount of wedding planning you and your partner have to do, it’s not uncommon to feel overwhelmed and have no idea where to start.
+After booking your venue, you can begin booking all of your other vendors.
+We recommend you start booking vendors twelve to eighteen months out—calendars fill up quickly and you don’t want to miss out on your dream florist!

-If you don’t know where to start, check out Thistle Bee’s Pinterest page for some inspiration on all things wedding.
-Don’t stress about colors, many florists can change the color scheme up to three months before the wedding.
+If you don’t know where to start, check out Thistle Bee’s Pinterest page for inspiration on all things wedding.

 To take some of that stress out of wedding planning, our team put together a list of several questions to ask when considering a florist for your wedding.

 I would ask this question before even booking a meeting with a florist.
-If they are already booked and don’t design multiple weddings in one day, then they may have friends in the industry they can recommend you to that are similar to them in style.
+If they are already booked and don’t design multiple weddings in one day, then they may have friends in the industry they can recommend you to a vendor with a similar style.

 If they’re available on your wedding day then get your appointment booked as soon as possible!